2025년 7월 고3 모의고사 변형 (31-42번)

 The actual experience is perceived less enjoyable than anticipated experience ____ recollected experience.

-Some researchers further analyzed future vacation choice by investigating how the anticipated, on-line (i.e., during vacation), and remembered vacation experience in terms of emotions, predicted the desire to take a similar vacation ____ the future.
+Some researchers further analyzed future vacation choice by investigating ____ the anticipated, on-line (i.e., during vacation), and remembered vacation experience in terms of emotions, predicted the desire to take a similar vacation in the future.

 25년 7월 고3 모의고사 34번

-Suppose within ecosystems everything ____ upon everything else.
+Suppose within ____ everything depends upon everything else.

 Weak sustainability suddenly becomes a much ____ serious and complex matter.